-First, you have to provide Rally with an OpenStack deployment that should be tested.
+After successful installation, you have to provide Rally with an OpenStack deployment that should be tested.
 This should be done either through OpenRC files or through deployment configuration files.
 In case you already have an OpenRC, it is extremely simple to register a deployment with the deployment create command:

 '''

++-----+

-Using deployment : <Deployment UUID> ...
+Using deployment : <Deployment UUID>

+...

 '''